DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 ; Calculate the size of the FAT tables
 xor ax,ax                ; Zero AX to remove any values currently present
-mov al, BYTE [TotalFATs] ; Move the number of FAT tables into the arithmatic register (AL)
+mov al, BYTE [TotalFATs] ; Move the number of FAT tables into the arithmetic register (AL)
 mul WORD [SectorsPerFAT] ; Multiply the number of FAT tables by their size in sectors
-mov WORD [FATsize], ax	 ; Store the result in a memory variable
+mov WORD [FATSize], ax	 ; Store the result in a memory variable
 ```

 In the example above the size of the FAT table region is stored in a variable, but it could be stored to the stack or in an unused register.